vannguyengd/gooddata-ui/docs/attribute_filter_component.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-Attribute filter component is a dropdown component that lists attribute values.
+Attribute Filter component is a dropdown component that lists attribute values.
 You pass a callback function, which receives a list of the selected values when a user clicks **Apply**.

 Optionally, you can define what attribute values should be selected in the filter by default.